-As a result of this tweet, buyers did precisely what they had done earlier in the year with DogeCoin — they started buying.
+As a result of this tweet, buyers did precisely what they had done earlier in the year with dogecoin — they started buying.

-In just 24 hours, the aftermath of the tweet presented itself as a 228.3% spike in the price of Baby Dogecoin.
+In just 24 hours, the aftermath of the tweet presented itself as a 228.3% spike in the price of baby doge coin.

 What Is Baby Doge Coin Worth?

-As of Feb.
-22, one Baby Doge Coin is worth $0.000000003167 with a trading volume of $11,519,194 and a market rank of #2868.
+As of Sept.
+14, one baby doge coin is worth $0.000000001229 with a trading volume of $5,132,058 and a market rank of #235 on CoinMarketCap.

 Should You Invest?

-According to the Baby Dogecoin whitepaper, the plans for the crypto include getting listed on several renowned cryptocurrency exchanges, creating a wallet to track rewards and forming a marketplace for NFTs, or non-fungible tokens.
-More recently, Coin Market Cap noted that Baby Doge could have utility as an e-commerce currency.
+According to the baby doge coin whitepaper, the plans for the crypto include getting listed on several renowned cryptocurrency exchanges, creating a wallet to track rewards and forming a marketplace for NFTs, or non-fungible tokens.
+The Paw Board on the BabyDoge website describes five phases for achieving those goals.
+Given that Phase 2 includes being listed on CoinGecko and CoinMarketCap, neither of which has indicated a listing is in the works, it appears that baby doge could be stuck in Phase 1 indefinitely.
+However, if its partnership with CoinPayments takes off, it’s possible that baby doge coin could have utility as an e-commerce currency.

-Irrespective of all the hype it is getting, Baby Dogecoin is a meme coin that jokes in its road map about starting a religion and carving Baby Doge on a mountain.
+Irrespective of all the hype it is getting, baby doge coin is a meme coin that jokes in its road map about starting a religion and carving Baby Doge on a mountain.

 What To Consider as an Investor

 You can’t depend on tweets and hype trains to make your investment moves.
-With that in mind, it’s best to stay wary of Dogecoin’s new offspring.
+With that in mind, it’s best to stay wary of dogecoin’s new offspring.

 Daria Uhlig contributed to the reporting for this article.

-Information is accurate as of Feb.
-22, 2022.
+Information is accurate as of Sept.
+14, 2022.